 Cohesion between families and extended families or clans is the very foundation of elephant life.

-Yet even though this phenomenal intelligence and social complexity is well understood, few species are as persecuted and exploited as the elephant.
+Yet even though this phenomenal intelligence and social complexity are well understood, few species are as persecuted and exploited as the elephant.

-Removing a young elephant from its family group is appallingly traumatic for the calf, and is as traumatic for their family groups impacting greatly on their social set up.
+Removing a young elephant from its family group is appallingly traumatic for the calf, and is as traumatic for their family groups, greatly impacting their social setup.
 Scientific recognition of this fact greatly informed the argument in halting elephant culling.

-However the capture and removal of live young elephants from family groups persists.
+However, the capture and removal of live young elephants from family groups persist.

-This is fuelled by economic greed and a bogus, conservation rhetoric claiming over-populations amidst the lack of any scientific evidence.
-These dubious arguments have been the major defence by the Zimbabwe government in justifying their decision for the capture late last year of an unnamed number of elephant calves, and the export earlier this week of 24 elephant calves to a zoo in China.
+This is fuelled by economic greed and a bogus, Conservation rhetoric claiming over-populations amidst the lack of any scientific evidence.
+These dubious arguments have been the major defense by the Zimbabwe government in justifying their decision to the capture an unnamed number of elephant calves, and export 24 elephant calves to a zoo in China a few years ago.

 In the case of the Zimbabwe elephants, the regulatory body governing the trade in wildlife, the Convention on International Trade in Endangered Species (CITES), made it possible for this trade of elephants to China to be legal, showing an absolute lack of any welfare and ethical considerations.
 What’s more, no legislation to protect animals governs facilities in China.